mikeybkats/angela-duckworth-grit/Notes.md

 - many people are looking for a purpose
 - that that have found a purpose are the rarity.
 - purpose (the believe that you are doing important work) will keep you happier in your work even if it's unglamorous or lower pay

+p153

+- one mistake commonly made when looking for purpose is that people tend to search for their calling rather than deepen their interest to develop their calling
+- the Bricklayer who says that they are just "laying bricks" one day will become the bricklayer who says, "I am building a house of God"

+p154

+- Michael Baime a doctor at Upenn didn't really want to become a doctor.
+He didn't feel like it was his calling.
+His true passion was meditation.
+Eventually, after years of pracicing medicine (and enjoying the help he was providing to people) started teaching his fellow doctors and nurses and patients about meditation.
+This was his calling.

+p159

+- self oriented and other oriented motivations are not opposites.
+They are independent entities.
+You can have both, either or neither.
+You can be a business tycoon and driven to help others.

+p160

+- people that have prosocial and personal goals intertwined are more successful

+p162

+- "a beyond the self" orientation can be deliberately cultivated.
+- According to Standford Psychologist Bill Damon, purpose is the answer the the why question: What am I doing this?
+- Origins of purpose (as a young person):
+  1. The Spark: Find an interest
+  1. The Role Model: encounter a role model that demonstrates accomplishment on behalf of others
+  1. The Revelation: A problem is discovered in the world that needs solving
+  1. The Belief: That you can personally make a difference